Quantum symmetries of Hadamard matrices: Hadamard matrices and their symmetries

 It is straightforward to check that both $A$ and $A_0$ satisfy $A\bullet A=A$, $A=A^*$, $A=A^\dag$, so they can be considered as undirected quantum graphs $\HGr$ and $\HGr_0$ on $Y$.
 In addition, $A$ also satisfies $A\bullet I=0$, where $I$ is the identity matrix, so it encodes a quantum graph with no loops.
 See \cite{GQGraph} for a definition of a quantum graph.

-Now all the statements about Hadamard graphs must hold also for quantum Hadamard graphs since all the relation the are to be checked have exactly the same form.
+Now all the statements about Hadamard graphs must hold also for quantum Hadamard graphs since all the relations that are to be checked have exactly the same form.
 In particular, we have the following.